SiliconLabs/peripheral_examples/series2/iadc/iadc_single_window_compare/readme.txt

 iadc_single_window_compare

-This project demonstrates using the IADC peripheral as a window comparator on a single-ended input PC04 (J102 of BRD4001, Pin 25).
+This project demonstrates using the IADC peripheral as a window comparator on a single-ended input PC05.
 The window comparator is configured to trigger on output results which are inside the specified window.
 WSTK LED0 is toggled on each conversion with results within the specified window.
 The most recent sample within the window comparison is also stored globally.

+Note: For EFR32xG21 radio devices, library function calls to CMU_ClockEnable() have no effect as oscillators are automatically turned on/off based on demand from the peripherals;
+CMU_ClockEnable() is a dummy function for EFR32xG21 for library consistency/compatibility.

 How To Test:
 1. Update the kit's firmware from the Simplicity Launcher (if necessary)